finger-monkey/Data-Augmentation/README.md

 (2)add the code between lines 23-24 of 'train.py' file:  'from trans_gray import *'

-(3)add the code between lines 76-77 of train.py file:'transforms.RandomGrayscale(0.05)' or 'RGTP(0.4)'
+(3)add the code between lines 76-77 of 'train.py' file:'transforms.RandomGrayscale(0.05)' or 'RGTP(0.4)'

 (4) change parameter 'num_epochs' to 120 on line 386,

 (5)and use command 'python train.py --train_all' to train according to the tutorial provided by author,finally use 'test.py' to test.

 The author’s training accuracy is: r-1:88.84, mAP:71.59.
-You can also set 'transforms.RandomGrayscale(1)' verify that the contribution of grayscale information to the query task.
+You can also set 'transforms.RandomGrayscale(1)' in lines 76-77 and lines 83-84 verify that the contribution of grayscale information to the query task.